HolyBlackCat/cpp-tutorials/language/03_intermediate/01_types_integral.md

 `int(x)` is the **functional cast** (named like this because it looks like a function).
 This is the form that I taught before.

-There is almost zero difference between the two, except as I explained the functional cast is a bit more picky about what types it accepts (can't work with types spelled with more than one word, like `unsigned int`).
+There is almost zero difference between the two, except as I explained the functional cast is a bit more picky about what types it accepts (roughly, it can't work with types spelled with more than one word, like `unsigned int`).

 Because there's almost zero difference, *both* are often collectively called "C-style cast" (when comparing them with *other* forms of casts that will be explained in future chapters).

-Here's something else you'll see often: `(unsigned int)(x)` (used when `x` is an expression that needs to be grouped together to get the precedence right).
+Here's something else you'll see often: `(unsigned int)(x)` (used when `x` is an expression that needs to be grouped together to get the operator precedence right).
 Is this a functional cast or a C-style cast, what do you think?

 It's a C-style one.
 Do you understand why? `(x)` is a valid expression, so `(unsigned int)(x)` follows the `(type)expression` pattern of the C-style cast.
 But `(unsigned int)` isn't a valid type (as e.g. `(unsigned int) x = 42;` isn't a valid variable declaration; you can't enclose types in parentheses like this), therefore `(unsigned int)(x)` doesn't fit the `type(expression)` pattern of the functional cast.